-Surface water run-off and discharges from the Proposed Development will enter the downstream receiving environment via the Baldonnell Stream.

-Considering the following, the Proposed Development will not have any measurable effects on water quality in Dublin Bay or the Irish Sea:

-- The scale and location of the Proposed Development relative to the receiving surface water network, - The relatively low volume of any surface water run-off or discharge events from the Proposed Development site relative to the receiving surface water and marine environments, and - The level of mixing, dilution and dispersion of any surface water run-off/discharges from the Proposed Development site in the receiving watercourses, Dublin Bay and the Irish Sea

-It is an objective of the Greater Dublin Strategic Drainage Study, and the South Dublin County Council Development Plan 2016-2022, to incorporate Sustainable Urban Drainage Systems (SUDS) within new developments.
-The SUDS features associated with the Proposed Development are not included within the design to avoid or reduce any potential harmful effects to any European sites.

-Therefore, there is no possibility of the Proposed Development undermining the conservation objectives of any of the qualifying interests or special conservation interests of the European sites in, or associated with, Dublin Bay as a result of surface water run-off or discharges.
+- 57 Surface water run-off and discharges from the Proposed Development will enter the downstream receiving environment via the existing surface water drainage network and will ultimately drain to Dublin Bay. - 58 Considering the following, the Proposed Development will not have any measurable effects on water quality in Dublin Bay or the Irish Sea: - The scale and location of the Proposed Development relative to the receiving surface water network - The substantial distance between the Proposed Development site and downstream European sites and potential for pollution to be dissipated in the drainage network - The relatively low volume of any surface water run-off or discharge events from the Proposed Development site relative to the receiving surface water and marine environments, and - The level of mixing, dilution and dispersion of any surface water run-off/discharges from the Proposed Development site in the receiving watercourses, Dublin Bay and the Irish Sea - 59 It is an objective of the Greater Dublin Strategic Drainage Study, and the South Dublin County Council Development Plan 2016-2022, to incorporate Sustainable Urban Drainage Systems (SUDS) within new developments.
+The SUDS features associated with the Proposed Development are not included within the design to avoid or reduce any potential harmful effects to any European sites. - Therefore, there is no possibility of the Proposed Development undermining the conservation objectives of any of the qualifying interests or special conservation interests of the European sites in, or associated with, Dublin Bay as a result of surface water run-off or discharges.